-Psychology at the University of Bristol was established in 1901 with the appointment of Conwy Lloyd Morgan, the first UK Professor of Psychology (and Ethics).
+Psychology was established at Bristol in 1901 with the appointment of Conwy Lloyd Morgan, the first UK Professor of Psychology and Ethics.

-Our current teaching and research spans developmental, social, cognitive and biological psychology, neuropsychology and vision science.
+Our teaching and research spans developmental, social, cognitive and biological psychology, neuropsychology and vision science.

-A collegiate, interactive and friendly atmosphere, with small staff-student ratios, is the perfect environment to share our aptitude and passion for psychological science.
+A collegiate, interactive and friendly atmosphere, with excellent staff-student ratios, is the perfect environment to develop your aptitude and passion for psychology.

 Teaching and research are carried out in state of the art laboratories within the school.